Weiss Distribution Technique

 What Does WDT Do?

 Channels can be detected by looking at extraction curves.
 Increased resistance in the puck is an indication that the particles are packed more closely together, which is a key characteristic of a well-distributed puck.
 In a flow profiling machine, higher resistance leads to higher pressure at the puck.
-With WDT, we can see shots have a higher peak pressure and sustain it longer,” writes John Buckman, the inventor and owner of Decent Espresso.
+With WDT, we can see shots have a higher peak pressure and sustain it longer,” writes John Buckman, the inventor and owner of Decent Espresso coffee.
 “The improvement in shot quality is obvious.”

 What is the Optimal Method?